 Having fixed this, we tried again, but the console tripped again.
 We set both the Stabiliser 51 and the Waveform Generator 80 to test and the console then stayed on.
 I set up the voltage regulators on the two units (yes, they both set up quite easily!) using Alf's Multimeter 100, and set the test/normal switches to normal and the console stayed on.
 I turned up RV6 on the video amp and we had a dot on the CRT !
 I set up the EHT power supply (it was 400v low).

 We then needed something to drive the display.
 Paul Edwards set about doing this using an Arduino processor.
+Paul has written an article about how he went about this.
 We needed if possible the X and Y scan (sine and cosine sawteeth), radar signals, radar bright-up, range rings, and video map.
 Paul eventually came up with all of these and they can be seen in this video (you will probably need to download this as it uses a lot of bandwidth).
 As I write this, Paul is doing his best to deal with the Phase 1A type interface to the height finder display.
 There is a further video shows 96 Russian Bears coming in from the east and 12 Phantoms on their way to intercept them.

 Having obtained a dot on the screen, I tried to set things up, starting with the deflection amplifiers.
 The right hand Deflection Amp set up fine (130mA through each of the output valves), but the left hand one wouldn't set up on one of the valves (could only get 90mA).
 I struggled with this for several hours and eventually asked for help from the rest of the staff.
 The problem was with the output valve in the paraphase amplifier and we checked against the right hand amplifier and everthing looked very similar.
 Eventually after several hours, the current through the errant valve ceased altogether!
 Checking the voltage on the anode of the valve (top cap) revealed that there were no volts there (maybe we should have done this before), the cause being an open circuit co-ax between the deflection amp and the deflection coils.
 Mending this produced volts on the anode of the valve but no current through it!
 The problem this time turned out to be that the screen grid load resistor (in the Stabiliser 51 - I never knew this!) was open circuit.
 Replacing this allowed me to set up the output currents to 130mA on both output valves.
 So, the original problem had been the open circuit anode cable, the screen resistor had gone open circuit due to the large amount of current that had been flowing through it (90mA).